xelfia/Virtueld/manual.md

 2. Let's press ♡ in that page.
 > * In XVRF, characters are only available for `Violence: YES` under the conditions of use.

-3. In the game `👤Character Selection`, press `VRoid Hub` to turn it into ☑.
+3. In the game `👤Character Selection` screen, press `VRoid Hub` to turn it into ☑.
 4. You will surely find the character and you can play with it.

 ## Play with your character model on VRoid Hub

-1. After linking, in the game `👤Character Selection`, press `VRoid Hub` to turn it into ☑.
+1. After linking, in the game `👤Character Selection` screen, press `VRoid Hub` to turn it into ☑.
 2. You will surely find the character and you can play with it.

 > * In XVRF, characters are only available for `Violence: YES` under the conditions of use.